 There are candlestick patterns that show seemingly every potential move or direction a stock or ETF could go next, and the more easily you recognize those patterns, the more successful you will be as a trader.

-One useful pattern that doesn’t seem to get talked about as much as others is the green spinning top, a candlestick formation that’s a neutral pattern indicating indecision among traders that could lead to a reversal at the end of a downtrend.
+One useful pattern that doesn’t seem to get talked about as much as others is the green spinning top candlestick, which is a formation that’s a neutral pattern indicating indecision among traders that could lead to a reversal at the end of a downtrend.
 It’s a good pattern to add to your toolkit, as it can pay off if your execution is on point.

 The green spinning top is a candlestick formation in which the real body is small, but the stock had a wide trading range.
 In other words, the closing and opening prices are relatively close, in relation to the movements between high and low price.